cyl19970726/LangLands/README.md

 - Presently, chip designs are predominantly closed-source, with specific details not openly disclosed due to commercial considerations.
 Nevertheless, a degree of openness in certain design aspects can enhance the diversity of the hardware ecosystem and mitigate the risk of supply chain attacks.

-- On FPGA, MSM, NTT and other algorthim has some open-source implementations from the academic community.
+- On FPGA, MSM, NTT, and other algorithms have some open-source implementations from the academic community.
 Leveraging the team's expertise in Zero-Knowledge proofs (ZK), it can better validate and integrate these academic designs.

 - This project can provide more possibilities for the future by making the Ethereum ZK layer less reliant on limited hardware companies.
 This will increase overall ecological diversity, decentralization, and resistance to censorship.